Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements: Introduction

 {\bf III.
 CLTs for VR-heavy-ball schemes.} In Section \ref{Sec:Alg:HB}, we design a VR-heavy ball scheme with constant steplengths (see Algorithm \ref{Alg_3}).
-In contrast with Algorithms \ref{Alg_1} and \ref{Alg_2}, the heavy ball method imposes a twice-differentiability assumption on $f$.
-When the batch-size increases geometrically (or polynomially), a geometric (or polynomial) rate of convergence is shown in Proposition \ref{prp-alg3} (or Proposition \ref{prp2-alg3}), while a CLT is established in Theorem \ref{thm-CLT1-Alg3} (or Theorem \ref{thm-CLT2-Alg3}).
+In contrast with Algorithms \ref{Alg_1} and \ref{Alg_2}, the heavy ball method is analyzed for both quadratic and non-quadratic objective functions.
+When the batch-size increases geometrically, the geometric rate of convergence are respectively shown in Proposition \ref{prp-alg3-Q} and \ref{prp-alg3} for quadratic and non-quadratic objective functions, while the corresponding CLT is established in Theorem \ref{thm-CLT1-Alg3} and Theorem \ref{thm-CLT1-Alg3-NQ}.
+Similarly, for polynomially increasing batch-size, a polynomial rate of convergence is shown in Proposition \ref{prp2-alg3-Q} and \ref{prp2-alg3} for quadratic and non-quadratic objective functions, whereas the corresponding CLTs are respectively established in Theorem \ref{thm-CLT2-Alg3} and Theorem \ref{thm8}.

 {\bf IV.
-Confidence statements.} In Section \ref{sec:CI}, inspired by \cite{hsieh2002recent}, we provide rigorous confidence regions for the optimal solution and optimal function value.
+Confidence statements.} In Section \ref{sec:CI}, inspired by \cite{hsieh2002recent}, we provide rigorous confidence regions for the optimal solution and function value.
 Then in Section \ref {sec:simu}, we implement some simulations on a parameter estimation problem in the stochastic environment to validate the theoretical findings.\\